Gabesz/rubik-trainer/README.md

   - Theme toggle and Print buttons: in hamburger menu on mobile/tablet, in floating action button group on desktop (top-right)
   - Mobile menu automatically closes when clicking any menu item, clicking outside the menu, or pressing Escape
 - **Navigation**: Click on algorithm names or images in list view to navigate directly to training mode for that specific algorithm.
 The algorithm name and image are both clickable router links.
+- **3D Cube Animation**:
+  - Play button appears next to algorithm names in both list view cards and training mode
+  - Opens a modal with interactive 3D Rubik's cube animation using the twisty-player library
+  - Shows setup and algorithm moves with real-time highlighting of the currently executing move
+  - Click on any move in the algorithm text to jump to that specific position and continue playback
+  - Modal header displays trainer type (OLL/PLL/F2L), algorithm name, and case type in parentheses
+  - Algorithm text is displayed in black (white in dark mode) with proper word wrapping using flex containers
+  - Zárójelek (parentheses) in algorithms are grouped together and only break between groups when needed
 - Training mode URLs use path parameters (e.g., `/oll/oll-1`) instead of query parameters, making them shareable and refreshable.
 - **Training mode features**:
   - Standard algorithm blur effect (only when started via "Training" button, not from list view)
   - "Back" button (with icon) to return to list view
   - "New Training" button (with icon) to generate a new random case
   - "Details" button (with icon) to open external algorithm details
+  - "Play" button (with icon) next to algorithm name to open 3D cube animation modal
   - Clean card design without box-shadow for focused presentation
   - Optimized button layout for mobile: buttons fit in one row with reduced padding and smaller sizes
+  - Algorithm text displayed in flex containers with proper word wrapping - parentheses groups stay together and only break between groups when space is limited
 - Filters and sorting are duplicated in the offcanvas panel for mobile/scrolling; open it via the floating filter button at the bottom-left.
 - The Standard Algorithm is emphasized in training; in cards, the editable "Alg" text is bold when displayed.
 - Filter (type vs learned) is mutually exclusive by design; sort and filter selections are restored per trainer on reload.